ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 ### CloudFront 403 error with custom domain
 At the initial deployment, the CloudFront domain worked correctly but the custom domain returned a 403 error.
 The root cause was that CloudFront only responds to requests for domain names explicitly listed in its `aliases` configuration.
 Any other request arriving from an unlisted domain is rejected with 403 before it even reaches the origin.
 This was caused by two missing configurations: the `aliases` block on the distribution telling CloudFront to accept requests for the custom domain, and an ACM certificate to handle HTTPS for that domain.
 The fix was to request an ACM certificate, attach it to the distribution via the `viewer_certificate` block, and add the custom domain to the `aliases` block of the distribution.

+### Two-stage deployment — ACM certificate validation with a third-party domain

+When ACM creates an SSL certificate, it generates a unique CNAME record and writes it into the Route 53 hosted zone.
+To validate the certificate, ACM performs a public DNS query for that CNAME record — but that query only reaches Route 53 if the domain's nameservers at the registrar are pointing to Route 53.
+Without this, ACM queries the registrar's default nameservers which have no knowledge of the CNAME record, and the certificate stays in `PENDING_VALIDATION` indefinitely, causing `terraform apply` to hang.

+The fix was to split the deployment into two stages — first provision the Route 53 hosted zone, update the registrar's nameservers to point to Route 53, confirm propagation, then run the full `terraform apply`.
+This ensures both conditions required for validation are satisfied before ACM requests the certificate: the CNAME record exists in Route 53 and the domain is pointing to Route 53 nameservers.

-### Understanding A Records vs Alias Records in Route 53
+### Alias A record vs CNAME for CloudFront

-Pointing a custom domain to the CloudFront distribution turned out to be less straightforward than expected — CloudFront exposes a domain name, not an IP address, which made the choice of DNS record unclear.
-A CNAME seemed like the natural fit, but CNAMEs can't be used at the zone apex (the root domain), so that wasn't an option.
-Digging into how Route 53 handles this revealed that AWS extends the standard A record with an alias capability.
-Unlike a regular A record which maps to a raw IPv4 address, an alias A record maps directly to an AWS-managed resource — in this case the CloudFront distribution.
-It resolves entirely within AWS's internal DNS, works at the root domain, and doesn't incur extra Route 53 query charges.
-Once that clicked, the configuration made complete sense — and the takeaway is clear: whenever routing a domain to a CloudFront distribution in AWS, an alias A record is always the right tool, not a CNAME and not a standard A record.
+Pointing a custom domain to CloudFront was less straightforward than expected.
+CloudFront exposes a domain name, not an IP address, which made the DNS record choice unclear.
+A CNAME seemed like the natural fit until I discovered that CNAMEs cannot be used at the zone apex — the root domain.
+Route 53 solves this with an alias A record, which unlike a standard A record, maps directly to an AWS resource rather than a raw IP address.
+It works at the root domain, resolves within AWS's internal DNS, and carries no extra Route 53 query charges.
+The takeaway — whenever routing a domain to a CloudFront distribution, an alias A record is always the right choice.

 ### OAC vs OAI — why OAC is the right choice
 CloudFront previously used Origin Access Identity (OAI) to restrict S3 access.
 OAC is the modern replacement.
 OAI used a special CloudFront user identity added to the bucket ACL — a less secure and less flexible approach.
 OAC uses IAM-style signed requests (SigV4), works with all S3 regions including new ones, and supports server-side encryption with AWS KMS.
 The bucket policy `SourceArn` condition in OAC also ties access to a specific distribution, not just any CloudFront distribution — a meaningful security improvement.

----

 ## References